The-DevSec-Blueprint/dsb-digest/bp_dast_scanning_with_docker_zap.md

 ## What is OWASP ZAP?

 OWASP ZAP (Zed Attack Proxy) is a highly popular open-source penetration testing tool designed to help developers and security professionals find vulnerabilities in their web applications.

-### Key Features:
+Key features of OWASP ZAP include:

 - Identifies a wide range of vulnerabilities, including those within the OWASP Top 10 such as security misconfigurations, SQL injection, and cross-site scripting.
 - Capable of both **Active** and **Passive** scans.